contensis/canvas-schema/README.md

 ## Decorators

 Decorators are applied to `_fragments` to describe and define the text to give it richness.
 Decorators are defined as arrays within the properties object of a `_fragment`.
+Decorators can be paired with their own property object to extend their definition.
+As seen in the link decorator.

 ### Supported decorators